-With this transmittal letter, I am pleased to present the proposed fiscal Year (FY) 2021-2022 Biennial Budget to Federal Way's residents and the City Council: This budget balances the principle of living within our means, while meeting our mandate to deliver high-quality services.
+With this transmittal letter, I am pleased to present the 2021-2022 Biennial Budget to Federal Way's residents and the City Council: This budget balances the principle of living within our means, while meeting our mandate to deliver high-quality services.
 At the same time we are continuing the course for our community that we started with the 2015-2016 Biennial Budget.
-The FY 2021-2022 Proposed Biennial Budget is noteworthy in several key respects:
+The FY 2021-2022 Biennial Budget is noteworthy in several key respects: